MicrosoftDocs/azure-devops-docs/docs/boards/queries/link-type-reference.md

 <td>Integrated in release environment</td>
 <td>Release</td>
 <td>Release pipeline</td>
 <td>Used to link a release to a work item.
-The system creates a link of this type when a user enables the **Report deployment status to Work** option for a release definition.
+The system creates a link of this type when a user enables the <strong>Report deployment status to Work</strong> option for a release definition.
 To learn how to set this option, see <a href="../../pipelines/release/index.md#how-do-i-integrate-and-report-release-status">Release pipelines, How do I integrate and report release status?</a>.
 </td>
 </tr>
 <tr>